mikechambers/adb-mcp/README.md

 Create a new Photoshop file with a blue background, that is 1080 width by 720 height at 300 dpi
 ```

-or

 ```
-Create a new photoshop file for an instagram post
+Create a new Photoshop file for an instagram post
 ```

 ```